panzerdp/dmitripavlutin.com/content/posts/092-keys-values-entries/index.md

 // logs '1984'
 ```

-`Object.entries(books)` returns a list of tuples: the book name and price. `const [book, price]` extracts from the tuple the book name and price in place.
+`Object.entries(books)` returns a list of tuples: the book name and price. `const [book, price]` extracts in place from the tuple the book name and price.

-Finally, inside the `for..of` cycle, you can check which book price is `0`, and log the book name to console if that's the case.
+Finally, inside the `for..of` cycle, you can check which book price is `0`, and log the name to console if that's the case.

 ## 4. Summary